VolkanSah/The_Extractor.py/README.md

 ## createt by
 Volkan S. Kücükbudak
 ## License
-This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.